 - Nag Panchmi: It is the day for traditional worship of snakes in Hinduism and is celebrated majorly across India and Nepal.
 Devotees perform rituals using milk, sweets, flowers, lamps etc in front of idols made of silver, stone, wood, or paintings on the wall.

 Some of the temples that one can visit near Manakamana Temple are:

 - Muktinath Temple: It is a place of religious importance for both Hindus and Buddhists.
 It is present in the Muktinath Valley in Mustang, Nepal.
 As per Hinduism, it is the ‘Mukti Kshetra‘ or ‘the place of liberation’ and is among the 108 Divya Desam of the Vaishnava sect.
 Also, it is one of the oldest temples of Lord Vishnu.

-- Pashupatinath Temple: It is one of the most sacred Hindu temples of Nepal, present near in the eastern side of Kathmandu valley.
+- Pashupatinath Temple: It is one of the most sacred Hindu temples of Nepal, present near the eastern side of Kathmandu valley.
 This temple is in dedication to Lord Shiva and is of supreme importance in Nepal.
 It serves as the seat of Nepal’s national deity, Lord Pashupatinath.
 It is present on the banks of river Bagmati and devotees believe that the 12 Jyotirlingas in India (Know the details about them) are the representations of a body, and the Jyotirlinga at Pashupatinath temple is the head of that body.